mulder21c/adg/pages/knowledge/aria/purpose/README.md

 First, `role="tablist"` was added to the list container (containing the tabs).
 The `<ul>` element won't be announced as list now anymore by screen readers, but as something like "tablist" (depending on the screen reader).

 Then, `role="presentation"` was added to the list elements of the former list.
 As the list is not a list anymore, the specific `<li>` elements must not have specific list semantics anymore.
-The `presentation` role removes any semantical information: the `<li>` elements are now treated similar to plain `<div>` elements (if you are really curious and want to learn more about this, skip ahead and read [Removing semantics using presentation role](/examples/sensible-aria-usage/presentation/)).
+The `presentation` role removes any semantical information: the `<li>` elements are now treated similar to plain `<div>` elements (정말 궁금하고 이에 대해 더 배우고 싶다면, skip ahead and read [Removing semantics using presentation role](/examples/sensible-aria-usage/presentation/)).
 It may seem silly to use a semantic container and then remove its semantics.
 But this is generally a good practice for providing backwards compatibility with legacy screen readers that may not support ARIA.

 Finally, `role="tab"` was added to each tab element.
 The `<button>` element won't be announced as button now anymore by screen readers, but as something like "tab" (depending on the screen reader).
 In addition, some special `aria-*` attributes were added: